 A peer support specialist serves as a role model, mentor, coach, and advocate.
-They must be certified by the state where the services are provided or a private certifying organization recognized by us.
 Peer support must be supervised by a behavioral health provider.

 Clinical trials

 Routine patient costs

 Covered services include transportation and routine patient costs you have from a provider in connection with participation in an approved clinical trial as defined in the federal Public Health Service Act, Section 2709.